Could bitcoin replace the dollar and undermine the United States?

 For example, if you own gold and commodities, you’re probably not going to want to own as much of either of them as you would stocks.

-And if you want to own bitcoin and cryptocurrencies, those have so much volatility relative to everything else.
+And if you want to own bitcoin and cryptocurrencies, those have so much volatility relative to everything else, so you need to be careful about concentrated crypto allocations.
 So you probably don’t want to own a ton of those relative to things that are less volatile and more reliable at generating income.